Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 While the initial visit may require additional upfront effort, recurring cleaning jobs won’t require as much upkeep during subsequent visits.

-Which means, a house being cleaned weekly versus bi-weekly will require even less upkeep during subsequent visits.
-Which means, they can be charged less.
+This means, a house being cleaned weekly versus bi-weekly will require even less upkeep during subsequent visits.
+As a result, many cleaning businesses charge less money for jobs they frequent.

 Your Experience

-Choose a Cleaning Pricing Method
+Choose a Pricing Method

 Flat Rate